Garbius/WootingPlugin/readme.md

 The controls can be set as usual in the game options.

+There is an issue with wheels and analog controls.
+The brakes and throttle are treated as digital (on/off), affecting the Wooting and other controllers alike.
+I have made another plugin, [SEAnalogWheels](https://github.com/Garbius/SEAnalogWheels), that addresses this issue until Keen fixes it.

 Starting with v1.0, this project uses Harmony to patch the game code.
 That has a smaller impact on the game and should be less prone to breakage when new game versions are released.

 ## Installation